ChenghaoMou/rmrf/README.md

 - Only works locally with a reMarkable backup folder (only RMPP is tested)
 - Parse reMarkable file formats (only v3 or v6 in terms of lines format is tested)
-- Extract highlights and annotations from reMarkable files and convert them into Markdown or SVG, ideally for Obsidian
+- Extract highlights and annotations from reMarkable files and convert them into Markdown or SVG, ideally for Obsidian with **Jinja** templates

 ## Installation